fazil2915/Employee-Management/README.md

 # Employee-Management
 ## Overview
-This project is a RESTful API service for a CRUD application, built using Node.js, Express.js, and MongoDB for the backend, with a React frontend.
-It provides a robust solution for efficiently handling create, read, update, and delete operations.
+This project is a RESTful API service for an employee management application, built using Node.js, Express.js, and MongoDB for the backend, with a React frontend.
+It provides a robust solution for handling create, read, update, and delete operations related to employee records efficiently.

 ## Technologies Used